ariesiitr/Modeling-of-Generated-Data-from-Text-Documents/README.md

 * One of the improvements that could be made is to select a better dataset to improve the accuracy.
 * Instead of using batch normalisation, spectral normalisation can be used which can stabilise the training of our discriminator.

-## Scripts

-* 20newsgroups.vocab: This is used to create a vocabulary for natural language processing.
-* vectors.py: This script is used to convert the text into vector for preprocessing.
-* preprocess.py: This script returns the text after tokenization, stemming and lemmatization and finally converts it to a vector.
-* train.py: This script is used to train the next set of data and updates the generator and discriminator separately.
-* evaluate.py: This script breaks the validation dataset into pouches and sets the various parameters.
-* test_evaluate.py: This script is used to compare the output of the parameterized dataset with real values and find the error.

 ## Team members
 * [Aryan Rajput](https://github.com/AryanRajput2083)